DAV relies on the generosity of truly patriotic Americans to help us ensure promises are kept to our nation’s veterans, their families and survivors.

 - OR you have been in close contact with someone who tested positive for COVID-19

 According to Tricare, COVID-19 testing is free for all beneficiaries.
-While there will be no cost if the test was ordered by a network or non-provider, copays or cost-sharing will still apply for the doctor’s visit.
+While there will be no cost if a network or non-provider ordered the test, copays or cost-sharing will still apply for the doctor’s visit.

 Both Tricare and the VA are asking patients not to go directly to a medical center without calling first.